LAMASPANZER/Panzer-Framework/README.md

 # Panzer PHP Framework
 Minimal PHP Framework based on MVC

 ## Implementation
-- Autoloading with psr-7
+- Autoloading with PSR-4
-- Use Smarty
+- Use Smarty as template engine
+- Use PHP>=7
 ## Installation
 For apache, in vhost configuration set the folder "public" as base path.
 ``` apache